Safe Stack in Dokku

 COPY --from=builder /build/deploy ./

-# here I have to map it to server directory
+# here I have to map it to the server directory

 WORKDIR /app/Server